hackreduce/Hackathon/README.md

 HackReduce
 ==========

-http://www.hackreduce.org
+This repository and the accompanying wiki include all the material needed for Hack/Reduce events.
+It's also a great place to start learning about Hadoop and Map/Reduce. http://www.hackreduce.org

+**There are two parts of information about Hack/Reduce and Hadoop Map/Reduce.**:
-**This README provides information on how to work with the Java project code and do local development.
-When you've written your jobs and are ready to execute it on the cluster, please read the [Event Information wiki page](https://github.com/hoppertravel/HackReduce/wiki) and also the [Hadoop Streaming](https://github.com/hoppertravel/HackReduce/wiki/Hadoop-Streaming) page if you're using streaming.**
+1. This README provides information on how to work with the Java project code in this repository and do local development.
+2. The wiki has more general material and event-specific instructions:
+2.1.
+A presentation introducing Mapreduce
+2.2.
+Event specific Cluster Setup and information on how to run your jobs 2.3.
+List of datasets available on the clusters
+2.4.
+Instructions for using Hadoop Streaming
+2.5.
+Instructions for Windows users
+2.6.
+Links to code from previous Hack/Reduce projects

 Wiki